-The AER is primarily responsible for regulating distribution and transmission network service providers, including how much revenue they are allowed to earn and the prices they can charge to recover that revenue.
+The Australian Energy Regulator is responsible for regulating distribution and transmission network service providers, including how much revenue they are allowed to earn and the prices they can charge to recover that revenue.

-Our network regulatory role relates to administering and enforcing the Electricity Industry Code, which governs standards for reliability and quality of service for networks and the relationship between distributors and retailers.
+Our network regulatory role relates to administering and enforcing the Electricity Distribution Network Code, which governs standards for reliability and quality of service for networks and the relationship between distributors and retailers.